oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 In this example `/scratch/shared/` is a shared directory accessible from all nodes.

-1. On the master node run the following command to create a `user_projects` directory:
+1. On the administrative host run the following command to create a `user_projects` directory:

    ```bash
    $ cd <persistent_volume>